Faith and Belief

 Resurrection and the Body

-When it comes right down to it, the only reason for taking Jesus
+Also, when it comes right down to it, the only reason for taking Jesus

 resurrected he would certainly have been lost in the dustbin of history